As Stimulus Runs Out, 56% of US Household Are Worried About Affording Food

 Now new data released by the Department of Health and Human Services quantify the crisis in America’s hospitals in closer detail.
 At The Atlantic’s request, HHS provided data on the number of hospitals experiencing staffing shortages.
 From November 4 to November 11, 958 hospitals—19 percent of American hospitals—faced a staffing shortage.
 This week, 1,109 hospitals reported that they expect to face a staffing shortage.
 That’s 22 percent of all American hospitals.

 In eight states, the situation is even more dire.
 More than 35 percent of hospitals in Arkansas, Missouri, North Dakota, New Mexico, Oklahoma, South Carolina, Virginia, and Wisconsin are anticipating a staffing shortage this week.
-COVID-19 puts pressure on hospitals in two ways. […]
+COVID-19 puts pressure on hospitals in two ways.
+One, […]

 Read the Full Article